 robot

 The RoMoVi project has as main objective the development of robotic components and a modular and extensible mobile platform, which will allow in the future to provide commercial solutions for hillside vineyards capable of autonomously executing operations of: Monitoring, Logistics.
-The RoMoVi aims to develop a platform simultaneously low cost and extremely modular and versatile to be able to integrate the most diverse types of payload, both sensors and actuators.

 Development of vision technologi for detection of weeds in early development stage.
 Implementation in a weeding robot with thermal destruction of weeds.
 Suitable for production of organic food.